rehierl/node-tree-outliner/1-0-mathematics/1-4-0-remarks.md

 # Remarks

 <!-- ======================================================================= -->
-## computer science vs. mathematics
+## Computer science vs. Mathematics

 * `a = v`, `b = v`, `x = (a === b)`
 * variables `a` and `b` are both set to hold the abstract value `v`